ravenleeblack/modern_ide/01_Simple_Window/README.md

 To verify that we did indeed change the color to the grid and not the title line you should see:
 >     <Grid Background="#FF282828"/>
->
-It was <Grid/> before and it now has added the background color to the grid.

 Now we should have a window that looks like this:

 ![screen_1](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/70a62453-6fdc-4f64-af2a-8912a36ac6f3)

 and some code that looks:

 ![grid](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/385874f5-6342-4c52-a68d-627bb350074a)

 Just a maximized window with no header and some background color.